lee-messi/RPM-in-Natural-Language/Instructions.md

 * Confirm that *black\_names.csv*, *asian\_names.csv*, *hispanic\_names.csv*, and *white\_names.csv* are inside the "Names70" subfolder of the "Group Word Stimuli” folder and that *intellectual\_mental\_superior.csv*, *intellectual\_mental\_inferior.csv* are inside the “intellectual_mental" subfolder of the “Supplement.
 Domain Analysis" folder and that *coca.model* is inside the "Embedding Model” folder.
 * Execute “intellectual\_mental\_weat.py” inside the “intellectual_mental” subfolder.
    - Run “python3 intellectual\_mental\_weat.py” in Terminal or the Command Line.
-   - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons and saves them as *intellectual\_mental\_weat\_results.csv* in the “intellectual\_mental” subfolder of the “Supplement.
+   - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons in the superiority/inferiority dimension and saves them as *intellectual\_mental\_weat\_results.csv* in the “intellectual\_mental” subfolder of the “Supplement.
 Domain Analysis” folder.

 #### WEATs defining superiority as moral superiority
 * Confirm that *black\_names.csv*, *asian\_names.csv*, *hispanic\_names.csv*, and *white\_names.csv* are inside the "Names70" subfolder of the "Group Word Stimuli” folder and that *moral\_superior.csv*, *moral\_inferior.csv* are inside the “moral" subfolder of the “Supplement.
 Domain Analysis" folder and that *coca.model* is inside the "Embedding Model” folder.
 * Execute "moral\_weat.py” inside the “moral” subfolder.
    - Run “python3 moral\_weat.py” in Terminal or the Command Line.
-   - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons and saves them as *moral\_weat\_results.csv* in the “moral” subfolder of the “Supplement.
+   - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons in the superiority/inferiority dimension and saves them as *moral\_weat\_results.csv* in the “moral” subfolder of the “Supplement.
 Domain Analysis” folder.

 #### WEATs defining superiority as social/cultural superiority
 * Confirm that *black\_names.csv*, *asian\_names.csv*, *hispanic\_names.csv*, and *white\_names.csv* are inside the "Names70" subfolder of the "Group Word Stimuli” folder and that *social\_cultural\_superior.csv*, *social\_cultural\_inferior.csv* are inside the “social_cultural" subfolder of the “Supplement.
 Domain Analysis" folder and that *coca.model* is inside the "Embedding Model” folder.
 * Execute "social\_cultural\_weat.py” inside the “social_cultural” subfolder.
    - Run “python3 social\_cultural\_weat.py” in Terminal or the Command Line.
-   - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons and saves them as *social\_cultural\_weat\_results.csv* in the "social\_cultural” subfolder of the “Supplement.
+   - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons in the superiority/inferiority dimension and saves them as *social\_cultural\_weat\_results.csv* in the "social\_cultural” subfolder of the “Supplement.
 Domain Analysis” folder.

 #### WEATs defining Americanness as legal status
 * Confirm that *black\_names.csv*, *asian\_names.csv*, *hispanic\_names.csv*, and *white\_names.csv* are inside the "Names70" subfolder of the "Group Word Stimuli” folder and that *legal\_status\_american.csv*, *legal\_status\_foreign.csv* are inside the "legal_status" subfolder of the “Supplement.
 Domain Analysis" folder and that *coca.model* is inside the "Embedding Model” folder.
 * Execute "legal\_status\_weat.py” inside the “legal_status” subfolder.
    - Run “python3 legal\_status\_weat.py” in Terminal or the Command Line.
-   - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons and saves them as *legal\_status\_weat\_results.csv* in the "legal\_status” subfolder of the “Supplement.
+   - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons in the Americanness/foreignness dimension and saves them as *legal\_status\_weat\_results.csv* in the "legal\_status” subfolder of the “Supplement.
 Domain Analysis” folder.

+### **Alternative Foreignness Word Stimuli (Supplement.
+Foreignness Word Stimuli Folder)**

+#### Perform WEATs using alternative foreignness word stimuli

+* Confirm that *black\_names.csv*, *asian\_names.csv*, *hispanic\_names.csv*, and *white\_names.csv* are inside the "Names70" subfolder of the "Group Word Stimuli” folder and that *american.csv*, *foreign.csv* are inside the "Attribute Word Stimuli" subfolder of the “Supplement.
+Foreignness Word Stimuli" folder and that *coca.model* is inside the "Embedding Model” folder.
+* Execute "foreignness_weat.py” inside the “Supplement.
+Foreignness Word Stimuli" folder.
+   - Run “python3 foreignness_weat.py” in Terminal or the Command Line.
+   - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons in the Americanness/foreignness dimension and saves them as *weat\_results\_70.csv* in the "Results” subfolder of the “Supplement.
+Foreignness Word Stimuli” folder.